 Close Off: Bubble-tight shutoff to 150 psi

 Operation: Valve and actuator operation shall be smooth both seating and unseating.
-Should more that 2 psi deadband be required to seat/unseat the valve, valve shall be replaced at no cost to the USPS.
+Should more than 2 psi deadband be required to seat/unseat the valve, valve shall be replaced at no cost to the USPS.

 Acceptable Manufacturers: Subject to compliance with requirements approved manufacturers are as follows: